THICKBREWW/procurement-rag-system/README.md

 Notes
 - Grammar Check works locally (no external model).
 Fix Contract requires you to upload policies in the UI first.
 - Keep `.env` out of the repo; use Streamlit Secrets instead.
+ - Alternatively, you can paste the Claude API key directly in the Streamlit UI sidebar under “API Key” and click “Apply API Key”.
+This sets the key for the running session without needing Secrets.

 ## 📦 Installation Guide